The 15 Worst Products Consumer Reports Has Ever Tested and What to Buy Instead

 Unfortunately, this Amana washing machine isn’t going to get stains out of your clothes.
 Consumer Reports gave it a Fair rating for washing performance because “there was plenty of red wine, blood, and carbon stains left on the swatches we washed on a normal cycle.”
 It scored even lower for water efficiency since it used 25.5 gallons to wash a single load.

-The Speed Queen TR3000WN 26-Inch Top Load Washer may not look fancy, but multiple publications have picked it as the most reliable washer on the market.
+This GE washer may not look fancy, but it is one of Home Depots highest rated washers, with more than 16,000 reviews.
 You should also be aware of these 10 laundry mistakes you didn’t know you were making.

 Blender: 3 Squares Soup3rb 7-cup Cook & Blend